Gas stations increase holds on credit, debit cards at the pump

 Visa and Mastercard are now allowing gas stations to place holds of up to $175 on their cards.

-In a recent article about the “high holds,” Jeff Leonard with the Association for Convenience & Fuel Retailing (NACS) told the Wall Street Journal, “When you set a hold that is a high number, it increases the likelihood that a consumer will overdraft because of the hold.”
+In a recent article about “high holds,” Jeff Leonard, with the Association for Convenience & Fuel Retailing (NACS), told the Wall Street Journal, “When you set a hold that is a high number, it increases the likelihood that a consumer will overdraft because of the hold.”

 And with overdrafts, consumers usually see hefty fees.

-White Eagle Credit Union in Kansas tweeted some tips to their customers for pumping gas, reminding them to always select “credit” at the pump.
-The credit union claimed by doing this, the system will “only” place a $1 authorization amount against their card.
+White Eagle Credit Union in Kansas tweeted some tips to their customers on pumping gas, reminding them to always select “credit” at the pump.
+The credit union said that by doing this, the system will “only” place a $1 authorization amount against their card.

-To avoid hold costs, experts suggested consumers use cash to pay, or go inside the station and have the clerk set the amount you want to pay.
+To avoid hold costs, experts suggest that consumers use cash to pay or go inside the station and have the clerk set the amount they want to pay.
 Usually, since the final total is preset, there’s no hold involved.

 This comes as the national average for a gallon of gas sank below $5, sitting at $4.88 per gallon, according to GasBuddy and AAA.